Student Accommodation Deep Cleaning Tips

 Separate the jobs between housemates

-Deep cleaning is much easier with a few mates on board, so it’s a good idea to get together and do it as a team (plus, it’s way more fun to do it this way).
+Deep cleaning is much easier with a few mates on board, so it’s a good idea to get together and do it as a team.
 Figure out your game plan and divide the jobs up between housemates.
-It’s probably easier to do a room or area each, and to all deep clean your own bedroom yourself.
-Double check each other’s progress as you go, to make sure you’ve covered everything.
+It’s probably easier to do a room or area each, and to deep-clean your own bedroom yourself.

 Do it in stages

-Doing the whole house in one go will probably take way longer, and be way more tiring, than if you do it in stages.
-Have regular breaks throughout so you don’t burn yourself out, and try to do communal spaces last (they get messier quicker).
-It's also a good idea to start decluttering a few weeks before you move out, so you have enough room in your outside bins.
+Doing the whole house in one go will probably take way longer and be way more tiring than if you do it in stages.
+Have regular breaks throughout so you don’t burn yourself out, and try to do communal spaces last.
+It's also a good idea to start decluttering a few weeks before you move out.

 Start from the top

 It's a good idea to start from the top and work your way down when deep cleaning.
-This goes for both the house, and each individual room.
+This goes for both the house and each individual room.
 Vacuum the top stairs first, and clean any windows and surfaces before cleaning the floors.
-This way, you're not having to go over what you've already done.

 Don't forget...

-Don't forget to clean inside any rubbish bins, move furniture back to it's original position (if you're moving out of the property) and to crack open a window to let out any strong cleaning smells.
+Don't forget to clean inside any rubbish bins, move furniture back to its original position, and to crack open a window to let out any strong cleaning smells.

 How to deep clean each room